Capital Gains Tax: Your Questions Answered

 You are taxed on the gain that is made and not the total amount of money that is received.

 For example: Over one financial year, an investor bought bullion for £25,000 and later sold it for £38,000.
 The investor made a gain of £13,000 and this is what they would be taxed on.
 HMRC allow an exemption amount each tax year.
 For the tax year 2024-25, the annual exemption amount for Capital Gains Tax is £3,000.
-This is the amount of profit you can make from an asset in this tax year before any tax is payable.
+This is the amount of profit you can make from assets in this tax year before any tax is payable.
 Any profit made over £3,000 will be taxable.
 So, in the above example, the investor will pay tax on the balance of £10,000.

 Which assets are tax-free?

 In some cases, yes.
 CGT is payable if you make over a certain amount of profit from your bullion in a financial year.
 This limit is reviewed every year, so we would advise investors to check the CGT information page of the HMRC website for up-to-date information.
 For the tax year 2024-25, the annual exemption amount for Capital Gains Tax has been reduced from £6,000 to £3,000.
-This is the amount of profit you can make from an asset in this tax year before any tax is payable.
+This is the amount of profit you can make from your assets in this tax year before any tax is payable.

 Are there any gold or silver bullion products exempt from CGT?